manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ## Introduction

 This is the main repository containing all the scripts for the project: MultiOmics-ExomeSeq-Phenotype.
-Here, I am developing a Multi-Omics method that scores genomic variants responsible for a particular phenotype in the patient (**Note: The project is still in progress and I will add more scripts, such as those that provide scoring component for the Machine Learning step**).
+Here, I am developing a Multi-Omics method that scores genomic variants might be responsible for a particular phenotype in the patient (**Note: The project is still in progress and I will add more scripts, such as those that provide scoring component for the Machine Learning step**).
 At a later stage, I will try to combine all the individual scripts into a single pipeline.
 </br>

 - [Example Usage](#example-usage-and-details-of-the-scripts)